nora-naing/motor-claims-analysis-sql/README.md

 - Use risk segmentation rather than applying broad portfolio-wide strategies.

 ## Limitations
-- One record per customer.
-- No transaction history available for customer lifetime value analysis.
+- Each customer appears only once in the dataset, so repeat-claim behavior and customer-level claim frequency cannot be analyzed reliably.
-- No claim occurrence date field for trend analysis.
+- No claim occurrence date is available, so claim trends over time cannot be analyzed reliably.

 ## Database Schema
 ![Motor Claims EER Diagram](images/database_schema.png)